br-sn/br-sn.github.io/_posts/2020-08-02-Removing-Kernel-Callbacks-Using-Signed-Drivers.md

 ## Code

-CheekyBlinder has been released at https://github.com/br-sn/CheekyBlinder.
+CheekyBlinder has been released [here](https://github.com/br-sn/CheekyBlinder).
 Please use responsibly, the code is not great and can cause BSODs.
 Only supported on Win 1909 and 2004 for now.